enonic/old-xp-doc/doc/reference/toolbox/snapshot.rst

 snapshot
 ========

-Create a snapshot of a single repository while running.
+Create a snapshot of all or a single repository while running.
 The snapshots will be stored in the ``$XP_HOME/data/snapshot`` directory.

 **Usage:**